Eebru-gzy/DevOps-Docs/proj-8/proj-8.md

 sudo a2enmod headers
 sudo a2enmod lbmethod_bytraffic
 ```
-* In the Apache default site-available folder found at `/etc/apache2/sites-available/000-default.conf`, I added the configurations for load balancing like so:
+* In the Apache site-available folder, I added the configurations for load balancing like t theo default config file at `/etc/apache2/sites-available/000-default.conf`

 ```
 <Proxy "balancer://mycluster">